-The Sacramento-San Joaquin Rivers Delta and San Francisco Bay (hereinafter “Bay-Delta”) is an important economic and environmental resource benefiting all of California and the nation.
-The Northern California Water Association (NCWA) and Sacramento Valley water resources managers recognize the importance to California’s future of restoring the environmental health of the Bay-Delta and providing high quality and reliable water supplies for all beneficial uses.
+The Sacramento-San Joaquin Rivers Delta and San Francisco Bay (hereinafter “Bay-Delta”) is an important economic and environmental resource benefitting all of California and the nation.
+The Northern California Water Association (NCWA) and Sacramento Valley water resources managers recognize the importance to California’s future of a healthy Bay-Delta and providing high quality and reliable water supplies for all beneficial uses.
 For the past several decades, NCWA has been a strong and constructive participant in the various processes designed to help solve the challenges in the Bay-Delta.
-We will continue to play a constructive role in implementing necessary solutions to Bay-Delta problems, as long as the actions do not redirect negative impacts upstream and they do not affect the ability to serve water for multiple beneficial uses in the Sacramento Valley.
+We will continue to play a constructive role in implementing necessary solutions to Bay-Delta problems, as long as the actions do not affect the ability to serve water for multiple beneficial uses in the Sacramento Valley, including cities and rural communities, fish, farms, birds and recreation.

-For the past several decades, through the current WQCP (SWRCB D-1641) and the Biological Opinions (BiOps), more than 1 million acre-feet (Folsom Lake when full) has been dedicated to Delta outflow through these regulatory programs.
-During this same time, fish in the Delta have declined and water supply reliability has been reduced, thus defying the state’s co-equal goals.
+For the past several decades, through the water quality control plan (State Water Board D-1641) and Biological Opinions (BiOps), more than 1 million acre-feet (Folsom Lake when full) has been dedicated to Delta outflow through these regulatory programs.
+During this same time, fish in the Delta have declined and water supply reliability has been reduced, thus defying the state’s co-equal goals and calling for adaptive management of our precious water resources.

-Importantly, since the State Water Board’s last major WQCP update in 2000, there has been a serious and concerted effort to implement the following types of programs and projects in the Sacramento River Basin:
+Importantly, the Voluntary Agreements build upon various efforts over the past several decades to improve conditions for fish and wildlife.
+Since the State Water Board’s last major water quality control plan update in 2000, there has been a serious and concerted effort to implement the following types of programs and projects in the Sacramento Valley, including:

 - flow arrangements;